Additional Study links Actos to Bladder Cancer

 In the current study, data have included 10 studies in the analysis that had more than 2.6 million people.
 From that group, 3,643 people were newly diagnosed with bladder cancer.

 If you or a loved one has been diagnosed with bladder cancer after taking Actos you may be entitled to compensation.
-Contact the Phoenix Dangerous Drugs Lawyers at Phillips Law Group to explore your legal options.
+Contact the Phoenix personal injury attorneys at Phillips Law Group to explore your legal options.

 To receive a free case review, fill out the contact form on this page.